Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Related Work

 \section{Related Work}

-\paragraph{Large-Scale Reasoning Models.} Large language models (LLMs) ~\citep{lambert2024tulu, gao2024designing, team2025kimi, guo2025deepseek, yang2025qwen3} have recently achieved remarkable progress across a variety of natural language processing tasks.
-In particular, researchers are increasingly focused on enhancing their performance in reasoning-heavy domains such as mathematics \citep{cobbe2021training,hendrycks2024measuring}, coding \citep{jain2024livecodebench}, and scientific reasoning \citep{rein2024gpqa}. rStar-Math \citep{guan2025rstar} develops a self-evolved deep-thinking strategy that significantly boosts the reasoning capabilities of smaller LLMs.
-Snell et al. \citep{snell2024scaling} introduce dense, process-based verifier reward models that adaptively refine a model’s response distribution based on the test-time prompt to strengthen reasoning skills.
-OpenAI’s O-series \citep{jaech2024openai} applies large-scale reinforcement learning to train models capable of solving complex reasoning tasks, achieving state-of-the-art results on multiple benchmarks.
+\paragraph{Large-Scale Reasoning Models.} Large language models (LLMs) \citep{lambert2024tulu, gao2024designing, team2025kimi, guo2025deepseek, yang2025qwen3} have recently made substantial advances across a wide range of NLP tasks.
+A growing line of work now targets stronger performance in reasoning-intensive settings, including mathematics \citep{cobbe2021training,hendrycks2024measuring}, coding \citep{jain2024livecodebench}, and scientific reasoning \citep{rein2024gpqa}. rStar-Math \citep{guan2025rstar} introduces a self-evolving deep-thinking strategy that markedly improves the reasoning ability of smaller LLMs.
+OpenAI's O-series \citep{jaech2024openai} scales reinforcement learning to train models that solve challenging reasoning problems and achieves state-of-the-art results on several benchmarks.